MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/deploy-provision-devtest-lab.md

 The [Azure DevTest Labs](https://azure.microsoft.com/services/devtest-lab/) service lets you quickly provision development and test environments using reusable templates.
 You can use pre-created images, minimize waste with quotas and policies, and minimize costs by using automated shutdown.

-By using an extension installed in Visual Studio Team Services (VSTS) or Team Foundation Server (TFS) you can easily integrate your build and release pipeline with  Azure DevTest Labs.
+By using an extension installed in Azure Pipelines or Team Foundation Server (TFS) you can easily integrate your build and release pipeline with  Azure DevTest Labs.
 The extension installs three tasks to create a VM, create a custom image from a VM, and delete a VM.
 This makes it easy to, for example, quickly deploy a